frPropose a project

 Inadequate housing can also have broader consequences on the social, cognitive, physical and emotional development of both children and adults.
 Addressing these issues through sustainable and adaptable interventions could help reduce risks and improve living conditions in emergency settings (Alordury, 2017).

-Action for the Needy Ethiopia in collaboration with a multidisciplinary research team presents a new approach to emergency housing through a project at the Kersemele Kebele site in Ethiopia.
-This initiative aims to address the needs of climate-displaced populations by designing adaptable and sustainable housing solutions that integrate local resources and community involvement.
+Action for the Needy Ethiopia, in collaboration with a multidisciplinary research team, presents a new solution for emergency housing through a project implemented at the Kersemele Kebele site in Ethiopia.
+This initiative seeks to design sustainable and scalable housing solutions that use local resources and involve the community.

 A total of 22 emergency shelters and one permanent bamboo shelter were built to meet both emergency shelter needs and the current demand for autonomy among displaced persons.